 You can contact your insurer to update your policy by:

 Completing an online form*

 Most insurers can change your details immediately over the phone.
-You can find your insurer's telephone number and address on your policy documents.
+You can find your insurer's telephone number and address on your policy documents or via its website.

 Have your policy number ready when you call because your insurer will need it to find your details.